-

 There is nothing wrong with producing high-quality work, but when someone is a perfectionist it can be exhausting and it involves focusing your energy on setting unrealistic expectations.
 A perfectionist will aim for their best and when they don’t reach for the goals, they start taking it out on themselves.

+An image of an inspirational quote by Marekuliasz from Canva.
 Signs you may have imposter syndrome

 An article by Teachable outlined signs that show a person may be experiencing imposter syndrome.
 Here are some of the common signs: